-Ц Unfounded/No Threat: Following a threat assessment, the threat could not be corroborat ed or substantiated.
-Transient : Thre ats where e there is no t a sustain ed intent to h arm.
-Threat may h ave b een made in th e he eat of the moment a s an expr ession of an ge r, frusti ation, or hum or.
+Unfounded/No Threat: Following a threat assessment, the threat could not be corroborated or substantiated.

+☐ Transient: Threats where there is not a sustained intent to harm.
+Threat may have been made in the heat of the moment as an expression of anger, frustration, or humor.

 ☐ Serious Substantive: Threat where the intent to harm is present and included a threat to hit or fight.
-There is at least some risk that the person will carry out the threat and requires protective action. ☐ Very Serious Substantive: Threat where the intent to harm is present and included a threat to kill, rape, shoot, or injure with a weapon.
+There is at least some risk that the person will carry out the threat and requires protective action. ☐ Very Serious Substantive: Threat where the intent to harm is present and included a threat to kill, rape shoot, or injure with a weapon.
 There is at least some risk that the person will carry out the threat and requires protective action.
-Please note that for Serious Substantive/Very Serious Substantive threats, Clinical Parent and Clinical Student Interviews ( Interview Documents ) must be conducted to assist with developing the Student Support Plan (SSP).
+Please note that for Serious Substantive/Very Serious Substantive threats, Clinical Parent and Clinical Student Interviews (Interview Documents) must be conducted to assist with developing the Student Support Plan (SSP).
 Basis for Determination Statement Threat assessment teams must consider the totality of risk factors, warning behaviors, stressors, precipitating events, and protective factors present.
 This should be analyzed in the context of the student of concern's age and social/emotional development to determine credibility and seriousness of the threat.
 Distinguishing between unfounded/transient versus substantive threats is critical to the determination of appropriate responses.
 As a reminder, substantive threats are behaviors or statements that represent a risk of harm to others and are characterized by qualities that reflect a serious intent to do harm.
 Parent Notification Please be advised that while parental consent is not required when conducting a threat assessment, parent notification is required.
 Parent notification is required at this phase if not already contacted for imminent threat or clinical interviews completed for Analysis .
 Document the date, time, and name of the parent, and the outcome of the notification.
 Parents should be informed of the nature of the threat, who was threatened, and the consequences for the student if the threat is carried out.
 Enlist parental support and assistance in preventing the student from carrying out the threat.
+Actions Once the final level of risk has been determined, the BTA team will follow the mandatory actions that correspond to that level of risk identified.
+Identify which individual is responsible for each mandatory action step: Unfounded/No Threat Contact student's parents and/or guardian.
+Additional responses, as determined by the threat assessment team.
+Transient Contact student's parents and/or guardian.
+Soo that threat is resolved through explanation, applicacy, or making amonds.
+See that threat is resolved through explanation, apology, or making amends.
+Follow discipline procedures as per policies 5.8 and 5006, if applicable.
+Additional responses, as determined by the threat assessment team.